Herter Hall 614

 Ph.D., University of Texas, Austin (2006).

-Professor Taylor will serve as the Graduate Program Director in the Department of History beginning in the fall of 2016.
+Professor Taylor is the Graduate Program Director in the Department of History.

 History of medieval Europe